JyothiSreez/SPA-using-ASP.NET-Core-React/README.md

 ## SPA using Asp.Net Core and React
 ### Single page application using ASP.NET Core and React

-This is a project from udemy which includes
+This is a project which includes

 - ASP.Net Core Services - Node and SPA Services
 - Working with Database